HMS Hibernia (1804)

 HMS Hibernia was a 110-gun first-rate ship of the line of the Royal Navy.
 She was launched at Plymouth dockyard on 17 November 1804, and was the only ship built to her draught, designed by Sir John Henslow.

 On 11 January 1806, Hibernia capsized in the "Wembury River" — probably a reference to the River Yealm off Wembury, Devon, England — with the loss of 19 of her crew.
 She was later refloated, repaired, and returned to service.

 Between 1807 and 1808, Hibernia, under the command of Sir William Sidney Smith, led the British escort of the Portuguese Royal Family during the transfer of the Portuguese Court to Brazil.

 Hibernia was flagship of the British Mediterranean Fleet from 1816 until 1855, when she became the flagship for the Royal Navy's base at Malta and stationed in Grand Harbour.
 She remained in this role until she was sold in 1902.

-After the Napoleonic Wars ended in 1815, HMS Hibernia was used in the service of the British Empire in other ways, such as to transport convicts to the colony of New South Wales.
+Nonetheless, she did also take on some non-Mediterranean duties in the post-Waterloo period, such as to transport convicts to the colony of New South Wales.
 In 1818–1819, for example, the ship carried 160 male convicts to Sydney from Portsmouth sailing on 20 November and arriving 18 June.
-Also on board as passengers were the first Minister of St James' Church, Sydney, Richard Hill and his wife.
+Also, on board as passengers were the first Minister of St James' Church, Sydney, Richard Hill and his wife.